 Greater Grand Rapids is home to one of the largest manufacturing centers in the country, including leaders in sustainable practices and industrial design.
-Our IT industry is growing at a rate of nearly 14 percent.
+Our IT industry is growing at a rate of nearly 18 percent.
 Fifteen colleges and universities, including a Big Ten medical school, call Grand Rapids home.
 Innovation and strong work ethic, unique public-private partnerships, and a collaborative spirit are hallmarks of this community.
 It’s no wonder that the life sciences industry is thriving here.
-We take a closer look in this installment of A Grand Investment.
+We take a closer look as part of our series on local investment.

 Investment, Infrastructure and Human Capital

-With more than 44,000 local jobs tied to biosciences and over $2 billion in recent investments in related infrastructure, West Michigan is one of the fastest growing life sciences clusters in the country.
+With more than 60,000 local jobs tied to biosciences in 400+ health sciences establishments and over $2 billion invested in related infrastructure over the past 20 years, West Michigan is one of the fastest growing life sciences clusters in the country.

-Cutting edge biomedical research, world-class hospitals and healthcare providers, rigorous health professions programs at diverse higher educational institutions and an 83-company-strong medical device manufacturing community all contributed to the nearly 39 percent industry growth West Michigan enjoyed over the past 10 years.
+Cutting edge biomedical research, world-class hospitals and healthcare providers, rigorous health professions programs at diverse higher educational institutions and a medical device manufacturing community of 80+ companies have all contributed to the nearly 39 percent industry growth West Michigan enjoyed over the past 10 years.

 Accessibility and Collaborative Spirit